petermekhaeil/petermekhaeil.com/src/posts/how-to-get-started-performance.md

 This is a great place to start.
 Run it on your own websites to get familiar with some of the suggestions reported and use them to explore many other techniques in improving performance.
 The suggestions also link to [web.dev](https://web.dev/) articles that go in details on why these suggestions are listed.

-Lighthouse reports on [Lab Data](https://developers.google.com/web/fundamentals/performance/speed-tools/#lab_data) which means the scores may change each time depending on [network conditions](https://github.com/GoogleChrome/lighthouse/blob/master/docs/variability.md), so do remember to run it a few times before finalising any solutions.
+Lighthouse reports on [Lab Data](https://developers.google.com/web/fundamentals/performance/speed-tools/#lab_data) which means the scores may change each time depending on [network conditions](https://github.com/GoogleChrome/lighthouse/blob/master/docs/variability.md), so do remember to run it a few times before finalizing any solutions.

 ![](/images/uploads/perf-tools-lighthouse.png)